paragon1234/MPC-Controller/README.md

 ## 3. Implementation

-you'll use MPC to follow the trajectory along a line.
+We'll use MPC to follow the trajectory along a line.

 Steps: